Hamiltonian Learning via Inverse Physics-Informed Neural Networks: RESULTS

 where $\rho(t)=U(t;\theta)\rho(0)U^\dag(t;\theta)$ and $\mathcal{I}$ is a $4\times4$ matrix.
 To first order, the occurrence of depolarization events can be modeled as a Poisson process with rate $\mu$:

 where $t_0$ is the starting time of the experiment.
-Therefore, identifying and quantifying decoherence is equivalent to estimating the Poisson rate $\mu$. \end{itemize}
+Therefore, identifying and quantifying decoherence is equivalent to estimating the Poisson rate $\mu$. \blue{Same model is used in Ref.~\cite{dutt2023active}.
+This approach approximates a Lindblad master equation with strong dephasing, mimicking rapid decoherence toward a maximally mixed state, and we include a full derivation in Appendix~\ref{appendix.b} to justify this approximation.
+Using this model for decoherence, we avoid making modification to the neural network to represent density matrix, which is harder to optimize when system scales up.} \end{itemize}

-To summarize, the calibration of CR gate in the presence of noise is reduced to estimate the vector $\bm{c}$, bit flip rate $p_{\tilde{y}|y}(\tilde{y}|y)$ and Poisson rate $\mu$ from the experiment data.
+To summarize, the calibration of CR gate in the presence of noise is reduced to estimate the vector $\bm{c}$, bit-flip rate $p_{\tilde{y}|y}(\tilde{y}|y)$ and Poisson rate $\mu$ from the experiment data.

 The relationship between estimation accuracy, measured by MSE, and the number of queries is illustrated in Fig.~\ref{fig:scaling_noise}.
 It is evident from the figure that iPINN-HL consistently outperforms DNN-HL across both noiseless and noisy conditions.
 Notably, the MSE for iPINN-HL declines more rapidly with increasing query numbers, demonstrating its superior scalability and robustness.
 Noise sources, particularly readout noise, have a pronounced impact on the calibration process, as seen by the more gradual decline and greater spread in the DNN-HL curves compared to the iPINN-HL curves.
 Moreover, the presence of noise also affects training stability, as reflected in the less smooth scaling behavior of MSE for DNN-HL.
-These results confirm that iPINN-HL offers greater resilience against noise and is more efficient in terms of query usage compared to the traditional DNN-HL approach.
+These results confirm that iPINN-HL offers greater resilience against noise and is more efficient in terms of query usage compared to the traditional DNN-HL approach. \blue{The final Relative MSE for the two algorithms under noisy and noiseless setting is shown in TABLE~\ref{tab:RMSE}.